FMFAU/Bluestall/README.md

 ## Note

 This application requires administrative privileges to uninstall programs and clean up leftover files.
 Make sure to run it with appropriate permissions.
+And this may give you a Windows Protected Your PC from malware due to it not being signed by a developer.
+This isn't a virus and is fully open source.

 ## License